Reverse Cable Fly

 • Does it train upper back too?

-Yes, rhomboids and middle trapezius assist strongly.
+Yes, the rhomboids and middle trapezius assist strongly.

 • Should I go heavy on this movement?